All Episodes

 So their value is halved, right?

-So unless you're like a highly skilled worker who can, you know, like an artist who is successful, for example, or writer who's successful engineer, something that takes skill, right?
+So unless you're like a highly skilled worker who can, you know, like an artist who is successful, for example, or a writer who's successful, an engineer, something that takes skill, right?

-Unless you're one of these things, you're not gonna get a job, right?
+Unless you're one of these things, you're not going to get a job, right?

-Or you're not gonna get a job that pays you double, right?
+Or you're not going to get a job that pays you double, right?

 Because you are only about as valuable as the person next to you, right?

-And now keep in mind, I'm not saying we need to repeal the 19th, that we need to put women back in chains and put them back in a kitchen.
+And now, keep in mind, I'm not saying we need to repeal the 19th, that we need to put women back in chains and put them back in kids.

 Or they're being ironic or something.

-That's not realistic, but we have to adopt adapt the um the economy to cater to this hundred percent more people.
+That's not realistic, but we have to adapt the economy to cater to this 100% more people.

 And that's not being helped by mass immigration, right?

-And the women, you know, most many of them choose to remain home.
+And the women, most, many of them choose to remain home.

-It despite the fact that they are completely, you know, I would say uh it's like a gender neutral uh environment, right?
+Despite the fact that they are completely, I would say, it's like a gender neutral environment, right?

-They don't have any sexism in their workplace, unlike America or or the UK.
+They don't have any sexism in their workplace, unlike America or the UK.

-So it's very interesting to see how you know women are actually reverting back to traditional roles because they realize that the men can afford to earn a living.
+So it's very interesting to see how women are actually reverting back to traditional roles because they realize that the men can afford to earn a living.

 So that's actually a really good thing, right?